GeoBrodas/exp-overview/README.md

 ### Hi there 👋

 I'm Georgey, a full-stack web developer from India.
-I love to explore the new advancements in the Web development industry.
+I really enjoy researching the most recent developments in the web development field.
 I'm a part of Doge Capital, a blockchain development company.
 I'm also a guest author at freeCodeCamp and LogRocket.

 - More than 3+ years experience in full-stack web development.
 - Jumped into Web3, and have worked on numerous projects with Doge Capital.